lkl2050/NLP-analysis-on-WeChat-data/README.md

 ### 2.0 -Tabular analysis on likes prediction.ipynb
-Tabular analysis to predict number of likes on the posted articles with different models.
+I conducted tabular analysis with non-text predictors to predict number of likes on the posted articles with different models.
 Based on mean squared error, the random rorest model performed best.
 <img width="298" alt="image" src="https://user-images.githubusercontent.com/10263993/135197051-202a0b10-4c0e-44a8-9fe8-69f1c74ade35.png">